-Fun stories we’ve stumbled upon while composing this week’s Grazing the Net.
+Fun stories we’ve stumbled upon while composing this week’s GTN.

 The Times of India reports that ISIS recruits were allegedly planning bomb blasts in Hyderabad and plotting to trigger communal riots by placing cow and buffalo meat at the Bhagyalakshmi temple.
 The National Investigation Agency (NIA) said they arrested 11 youths who were procuring meat to be placed at temples to spark riots during the ongoing holy month of Ramadan.
 The arrested youths, who held regular jobs and were in touch with IS handler and chief recruiter for India, Shafi Armar, had been under the NIA's scanner for the past 4-5 months.